rwb/ccjs300/README.md

 - so, we now know that the median of the full distribution of 15 cases is somewhere between 20 and 23.
 ```

-* As an exercise, convince yourself that you would get the same answer no matter what value you use for the 3 missing cases on the lower and higher end so long as the values you use are below the minimum value (and above the maximum value) in the observed dataset.'
+* As an exercise, convince yourself that you would get the same answer no matter what value you use for the 3 missing cases on the lower and higher end so long as the values you use are at or below the minimum value (and at or above the maximum value) in the observed dataset.'
 * For the median, this only works if less than 50% of the cases are missing.
-* The reason the field is increasingly focusing on partial identification is because surveys always contain some degree of missing information.
+* The reason the field is increasingly focusing on partial identification is because *surveys almost always contain some degree of missing information*.
 * We want to deal with the missing information in a principled way.

 ---